-Primary Ethics was established to provide young people with the space to explore ethical dilemmas within a secular context.
+Primary Ethics was established to provide schoolchildren with the space to explore ethical dilemmas.

-The NSW Government tasked The Ethics Centre to develop and deliver ethics education classes in urban, regional and rural primary schools.
+The NSW Government tasked The Ethics Centre with developing and delivering ethics education classes in urban, regional and rural primary schools.

 The Ethics Centre promptly established Primary Ethics Limited, an independent not-for-profit organisation, to develop an engaging, age-appropriate, interconnected curriculum that spans the primary years from Kindergarten to Year 6 and to then deliver ethics education free of charge via a network of specially trained and accredited volunteers.

-Since then, ethics classes have been enthusiastically adopted in over 420 schools in NSW and Primary Ethics has established itself as a highly effective education provider within the public school system.
+Since then, ethics classes have been implemented in over 500 schools in NSW and Primary Ethics has established itself as a highly effective education provider within the public school system.

 Primary Ethics is an independent not-for-profit organisation approved for deductible gift recipient status and is the sole approved provider of ethics classes to NSW public schools.